 Basic Information About Technohol 13

 Hello, and welcome to Technohol 13: the Atomic Drink!
 In the event that this is your first time on the site, allow me to explain just what it is that the 13 is all about.
 Namely, it is an online warehouse of the various character descriptions, custom rules, and campaign information I have generated since oh, April 9th, 1998.
-In other words, it's almost two decades of gaming material made available for your use.
+In other words, it's over two and a half decades of gaming material made available for your use.

 Of course it should be noted that my particular game of choice is the (Classic) Marvel Super Heroes Role Playing Game (or MSH RPG).
 This is the system I started my gaming life on, and though I have experimented with and in fact played/ran several others, this is where my brain finds itself most comfortable.
 But looking around, you just might find materials for a few other game systems here and there.